Skip to main content

 Plug in and check that this really is the solution.

-It is useful to go back and forth between systems and higher order equations for other reasons.
-For example, software for solving ODE numerically (approximation) is generally for first order systems.
-To use it, you take whatever ODE you want to solve and convert it to a first order system.
-It is not very hard to adapt computer code for the Euler or Runge–Kutta method for first order equations to handle first order systems.
+It is useful to go back and forth between systems and higher-order equations for other reasons.
+For example, software for solving ODEs numerically (approximation) is generally for first-order systems.
+To use it, you take whatever ODE you want to solve and convert it to a first-order system.
+It is not very hard to adapt computer code for the Euler or Runge–Kutta method for first-order equations to handle first-order systems.
 We simply treat the dependent variable not as a number but as a vector.
 In many mathematical computer languages there is almost no distinction in syntax.

 Subsection 3.1.4 Autonomous systems and vector fields